 The level of assistance available through the program is limited by Council’s budget decision and its priorities.
 No applicant can be guaranteed funding nor can any applicant be guaranteed to receive the full amount requested.

 Banana Shire Council reserves the right from year to year to identify priority areas for funding consistent with the broad strategic directions and policies endorsed by Council.
 The resolutions of the Banana Shire Council are final.

 Rejection of an application does not necessarily mean that the event or activity is not worthy of support.

-Shire events will be eligible to apply for an initial financial contribution from Council.
-Subsequent events will be deemed as recurrent with a maximum cash contribution of $1500 per year thereafter.
-Applicants may still apply for In Kind Assistance for their events each year.
+Shire events will be eligible to apply for an initial contribution from Council.
+Subsequent events will be deemed as recurrent with a maximum contribution of $1500 per year thereafter.
+This amount includes both cash and in kind contributions.
 Council reserve the right to approve funds outside of this for demonstrated special circumstances and significant exceptions to the norm for the annual event.

 In Kind Assistance is defined as assisted use of Council’s organisational resources where there is a cost to Council that is not transferred to the applicant.
 In Kind use of Council’s organisational resources need to be recognised as a direct subsidy to a group or organisation and treated in an open and equitable manner.

 2016/17 Financial Year (will be available once finalised)

 2017/18 Financial Year (will be available once finalised)

 Grant Writing Workshops: